 Whenever you get discouraged on the path to wherever you want to go, it is usually because you are only looking forward, not around you or behind you.
 Your journey through life will last until your final day, so it is no wonder that you still see a long and sometimes daunting path ahead.

 To keep going despite this, it’s important to take a moment or two to look around.
 Look at where you are standing now compared to when you first started.
-Look at how far you have come since you first began.
 Look at how many obstacles and challenges are behind you that you managed to overcome successfully.

 The benefits of reflective practice are also extensive, and it is little wonder why.